Slashdot Asks: Have Smartphones Destroyed a Generation?

 I explained that on my Slashdot page: "There are 10 kinds of people on Slashdot." [cdreimer.com]

 It's not the smartphone - it's how you use it!
-(Score:4, Insightful)
+(Score:5, Insightful)

 Before the smartphone I'd go out to dinner with family and friends and eventually the conversation would inevitably die and